qua-platform/quam/docs/migrating-to-quam.md

 machine = QuAM(qubits={"qubit1": qubit})
 ```

-See [Custom components][custom-components] for more information on creating custom QuAM components.
+See [Custom QuAM Components](/components/custom-components) for more information on creating custom QuAM components.

 ## Conclusion